giterinhub/build-your-ai-agent/.journey/tutorial.neos.md

 ```

 Now save the code and try asking our Meow AI Agent to create a new avatar by giving a description.
 Something long the lines of "Create me a new avatar that is a cute, lowpoly, grey cat".
+That was

-That was pretty neat, wasn't it?
+pretty neat, wasn't it?

+## 3D Model Material manipulation

 Now let's try something else... let's try making Gemini
 change the color of our current 3D character.
 In this demo I have included a basic glb model
 of a cat.
 You can see it by asking the agent to show you the model or character.
 Now, the rendering
 and color changing functionality is already implemented on the frontend side, however it needs to be